“First, you make a roux.”

 Meat and Seafood Gumbo at Dooky Chase

-Famous for her Southern fried chicken, chef Leah Chase’s homemade gumbo — loaded with crab, shrimp, chicken, two kinds of sausage, ham, and veal brisket — should not be overlooked when dining at her family’s restaurant Dooky Chase.
+Famous for her Southern fried chicken, chef Leah Chase’s homemade gumbo — loaded with crab, shrimp, chicken, two kinds of sausage, ham, and veal brisket — should not be overlooked when dining at Dooky Chase.
 For the best of both worlds, stop in for the all-you-can-eat lunch buffet that comes with a hot cup of gumbo served to you before you hit the line.
 (Plus, the peach cobbler at the end is exactly what you need to satisfy your impending sweet tooth).

 Seafood Gumbo at Mandina’s